Best 17-inch Laptops 2019

 Cons: No discrete graphics; Keyboard quirks; Slow SSD

 The Acer Aspire 5 is a chameleon.
 The laptop's sophisticated looks are perfect for an office environment, while its dedicated MX150 GPU will satisfy casual gamers.
 But no matter what you're doing, the 17.3-inch, 1080p display will provide a vivid and detailed image.
 For under $1,000, you also get a spacious, comfortable keyboard and strong performance, thanks to the Aspire 5's Core i7 CPU.
 Another perk is its dual storage drives: a 1TB HDD stores files while the primary 256GB SSD does the heavy lifting.
-Although the Aspire 5's speakers and webcam fall flat, you'd be hard pressed to find a better 17-inch laptop for the price.
+Although the Aspire 5's speakers and webcam fall flat, the Aspire 5 undoubtedly deserves the title of best 17-inch laptop under $1,000.

 Few 17-inch laptops can convert into a tablet, so it's fortunate that the Dell Inspiron 17 7000 2-in-1 is such a capable machine.
 While it's rather unwieldy in tablet mode, the 7000 2-in-1 gives you a massive canvas to let your creativity go wild.
 And you shouldn't experience any hiccups running photo or video programs since the Inspiron comes armed with an 8th Gen Intel Core i7 CPU and a discrete MX150 graphics card.
 DJs and sound mixers will also appreciate the Inspiron 17 7000 2-in-1's powerful and revealing speakers.
 Unfortunately, the laptop's display isn't very good and it relies on a sluggish hard-disk drive.